DevExpress/devextreme-documentation/concepts/05 Widgets/zz Common/10 Data Visualization Widgets/90 Charts - End-User Interaction/4 Selection Handling/1 Series Selection.md

         }]
 	};

-To choose which series elements to highlight in the selected state, specify the **selectionMode** option.
+To choose which series elements to highlight in the selected state, specify the **selectionMode** property.
 Like the selection style, this property can be specified for all, type-specific or an individual series.
 There are several selection modes in the chart widgets.
 Available modes depend on the [series type](/api-reference/20%20Data%20Visualization%20Widgets/dxChart/5%20Series%20Types '/Documentation/ApiReference/Data_Visualization_Widgets/dxChart/Series_Types/') you use.

 You can also allow the user to select multiple series.
 For this purpose, set the [seriesSelectionMode](/api-reference/20%20Data%20Visualization%20Widgets/dxChart/1%20Configuration/seriesSelectionMode.md '/Documentation/ApiReference/Data_Visualization_Widgets/dxChart/Configuration/#seriesSelectionMode') property to *'multiple'*.